The Night of San Juan in Alicante: Bonfires and much more you cannot miss

 The first bonfire that starts to burn is the one at the City Hall Square, lighting up the Bellea del Foc with a large burst.
 From then on each district proceeds to light their own bonfires, which will be devoured by flames all night long.
 During the cremà, firemen douse people in water to help them withstand the heat that the fires give off.
 This is known as the banyà.
 Meanwhile, the music band, as dedicated as if they were sinking with the Titanic, will play the festival song, A la llum de les fogueres s’abaniquen les palmeres, nonstop.

-Cremà Nit de Sant Joan
+Cremà Nit de Sant Joan.
+By @AlicanteCity

 As this year marks the 90th anniversary of the Feast of San Juan, the city of Alicante has been celebrating since June 1st.
 If you are planning to travel to Alicante you will already be able to experience part of the famous festival that welcomes in the summer..